AdaCore/training_material/courses/comprehensive_rust_training/060_references/01_shared.rst

 -------------------

-A reference provides a way to access another value without taking ownership of the value, and is also called "borrowing".
+A reference provides a way to access another value without taking ownership of the value, and is also called :dfn:`borrowing`.
 Shared references are read-only, and the referenced data cannot change.

 .. code:: rust